ohantool/splunk-webex-integration/README.md

     \/  \/   |______|____/|______/_/ \_\ |_____/|_|    |______\____/|_| \_|_|\_\
 contact me if you have any questions https://www.linkedin.com/in/ohantool

+This app is integrating Webex Control Hub, utilizing the namouras APIs that are available today in Webex, with Splunk Enterprise or Splunk Cloud Platform (they are almost the same steps).
+It sends the environmental reading of Webex Workspaces to a Splunk deployment using HEC.

 Make sure to have Python 3 installed. credit for oauth2 utility functions code https://github.com/WebexSamples/webex-flask-oauth-example

+- Create a Webex Integration https://developer.webex.com/docs/integrations
 - Fill in your Workspace IDs in the oauth2.py file.
 Please read about it here https://developer.webex.com/docs/api/v1/workspaces
-- Replace the required variables (Client ID, Secrect ID etc...) in the oauth2.py file
+- Replace the required variables (Client ID, Secrect ID etc...) from the Webex integration you just created in the oauth2.py file
 - Replace the URL in the <a> tag in index.html
-- Replace HEC token Details and and your splunk URL in the oauth2.py file
+- Replace HEC token Details and your splunk URL in the oauth2.py file.
 Read how to setup HEC here: https://docs.splunk.com/Documentation/Splunk/9.4.0/Data/UsetheHTTPEventCollector

 To run the server application, open a command terminal, and navigate to the folder where you saved this Python script.